Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 ## 7. What level of prediction performance is needed?

-  For this project, we use Root Mean Squared Log Error (RMSLE) as our key performance metric.
-Our target is to achieve an RMSLE below 0.25, which would indicate highly accurate price predictions.
+  We use Root Mean Squared Log Error (RMSLE) as our key performance metric, with a target of achieving an RMSLE below 1.00 to ensure highly accurate price predictions.
+Our secondary metric is Mean Absolute Error (MAE), where we aim to keep the difference between predicted and actual bulldozer prices within $20,000 in the Model's Performance Analysis.

 **Why RMSLE?**

   We chose RMSLE because it works well with our wide range of bulldozer prices and puts more emphasis on avoiding price underestimation, which is crucial for our business case.

-  **Performance Benchmarks:**

-  - Top 10% of Kaggle competition scores
-  - Consistent accuracy across different price ranges
-  - Minimum 15% improvement over current pricing methods

-  These targets will ensure our model delivers reliable and competitive results while meeting business requirements.
+**Why MAE?**

+  Using Mean Absolute Error (MAE) as a secondary metric in BulldozerPriceGenius is beneficial because it shows the average difference between predicted and actual prices in dollar terms.
+This makes it very intuitive and easy to understand for business stakeholders, as seeing that predictions are within $20,000 of actual prices provides a clear, concrete measure of accuracy that anyone can grasp.

+  Additionally, MAE is particularly useful because:

+  - It provides a more interpretable measure of error in the actual currency units (USD)
+  - It helps validate the model's practical business value by showing the typical margin of error in dollar terms
+  - It complements the primary RMSLE metric by offering a different perspective on model performance

 ## 8. What are the project inputs and intended outputs?
   - **Input Features:**